Huegoxaga/notes/gis/arcgis.md

 - Buffer - create new features(shapes) to represents the area within a given distance of an input feature
 - Thiessen(Voronoi) - create new features(shapes) to represent the area nearest to each input point feature
 - Spatial Join
+- Spatial Analyst Tools
+  - An extension, license is required
+  - Heat Map is available in the density tool set of spatial analyst tools.